Qrucial/QRUCIAL-DAO/README.md

         - Base from: https://docs.docker.com/get-started/
         - Then add the security tools.
 See wiki: https://github.com/Qrucial/QRUCIAL-DAO/wiki
     - ink! smart contract "cargo audit --json" testing with QDAO ExoTool image: https://docs.substrate.io/tutorials/smart-contracts/first-smart-contract/
+- Design solution for QDAO: distribute a script that grabs the node binary, installs requirements (docker) and connects them together.
 - TBA for future: how to distribute images?
 - Next steps: automatize the whole process and then connect it to ExoSys
+    - Make "cargo audit --json" working with a standard rust project
+        - This requires to be able to receive the files of the project (eg. Docker connected FS)
+        - Where/how to save the output (eg. report folder)